SEACRY-LOVE/seacry-love.github.io/book/SEACRY16.md

 - Sales,
 - ....
 The simple answer is technology can help resolve the issue.
-If you would need to join us or make a contribution, you are advised to [join us] (https://github.com/seacry-love/contributing/)
+If you would need to join us or make a contribution, you are advised to [join us](https://github.com/seacry-love/contributing).

 © 2022 SEACRY.LOVE.
 All right reserved.